 The Red Sox and Hawk Harrelson were a perfect fit, and it was really in Boston that The Hawk took wing: the Red Sox needed a power-hitting right fielder, and Harrelson, who was having a great season, filled the bill perfectly.
 And not only did Boston love The Hawk, but The Hawk reciprocated that love.

-"The Hawk was really a product of the fans of Boston," Harrelson says today, "The Red Sox were a great team, but they didn't have any real personalities up there... after some success, The Hawk evolved, and that is really how it happened.
+"The Hawk was really a product of the fans of Boston," Harrelson says, "The Red Sox were a great team, but they didn't have any real personalities up there... after some success, The Hawk evolved, and that is really how it happened.
 For many reasons, one of them being that, Boston will always have a special place in my heart."
-To Harrelson, The Hawk wasn't just some false persona to utilize for monetary purposes--though that was a very nice side effect--The Hawk was something that gave Harrelson, someone who always thought of himself as an overachiever, support when he was behind or slumping.
+To Harrelson, The Hawk wasn't just some false persona to utilize for monetary purposes — though that was a very nice side effect — The Hawk was something that gave Harrelson, someone who always thought of himself as an overachiever, support when he was behind or slumping.
 He credits the fans with "bringing The Hawk to the forefront," and maintains that he never could have been successful in baseball without The Hawk backing him up.

 Despite Harrelson's reluctance to leave Boston, he was pleasantly surprised to be welcomed with open arms in Cleveland, and business deals abounded.
 He again endorsed products, and while in Cleveland his autobiography (written with Al Hirshberg) was published.
 The Hawk was huge again.
 But the style didn't lack substance, as Harrelson hit 30 homers and drove in 92 runs, en route to another great year.

-Today, Harrelson resides in Chicago, with his wife, Aris, is the proud parent of two children, Casey and Krista, and a grandfather of one; Nicolas, with another grandchild on the way.
-Casey is a professional golfer trying to make the PGA tour, and his father is quick to point out that at 28, Casey is much better then his dad was at the same age.
-The Hawk usually lies dormant, and the Southern charm of Kenneth Smith Harrelson is usually what millions of White Sox fans hear every night when they tune in to the White Sox games on WGN-TV.
-But it still comes out occasionally, and though it's Harrelson's 54th year in baseball, he claims that he loves the game "more than ever."
+Today, Harrelson resides in Granger, Indiana, about two hours outside of Chicago, with his wife, Aris.
+They are the proud parents of two children, Casey and Krista, and several grandchildren.
+Casey tried his hand at professional golf trying to make the PGA Tour, and also spent a year in professional baseball.
+The Hawk usually lies dormant, and for nearly four decades the Southern charm of Kenneth Smith Harrelson was what millions of White Sox fans heard every night when they tuned in to the White Sox games on WGN-TV.
+Harrelson claimed he loved the game "more than ever."

 5 Or "El Hawko," as Caracas fans referred to him.
 There are many stories about Harrelson's adventures in South America.
 For instance, once, when Harrelson was tossed from a game in Venezuela, he charged out of the dugout to argue with the umpire, who immediately struck him in the jaw.
 Harrelson fought back, punching the umpire repeatedly.
 A newspaper article commenting on the event, written by George Minot Jr. of the Washington Post (June 10, 1966) remarked that Harrelson's jaw must have been a "prominent target."

-13 In Hawk, Harrelson would claim that Krausse got a "bum rap," and wasn't even slightly disorderly.
+13 In Hawk, Harrelson claims that Krausse got a "bum rap," and wasn't even slightly disorderly.

 15 "Harrelson: The Hawk Flies High With Boston," Los Angeles Times, May 30, 1968.